Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 quickly compound.
 This chapter provides, for the first time, a systematic way to think about the error framework in a big data setting.

-Current Structure
-Introduction
-Total error framework [data is not perfect]
-Row error
-Column error
-Cell error
-Google flu example
-Error in data analysis [your analysis is not perfect] Errors when your data is perfect
-Errors when your data is not perfect
-What type of error and what type of variables
-Error types
-random/uncorrelated
-Correlated
-Uncorrelated between variables
-Correlated between variables
-Variable Types
-Continuous
-Categorical
-Errors when analyzing rare population groups
-Errors when doing correlation analysis
-Variable error only
-Both variable and systematic errors
-Errors when doing regression analysis

 Introduction {#sec:10-1}
 ------------

-Show workflow/pipeline (from chapter 1 and ml)  and point out how errors in each step can lead to bad inferences.

-Our focus in this chapter will be to understand

-How to detect the errors
-Highlight how these errors can lead to bad inferences How to mitigate the inference risk from these errors

-The Machine Learning chapter and the Bias and Fairness chapter discussed how analysis errors can lead to bad inferences and suboptimal decision making.
-In this chapter, we will focus on how errors in our data sources can lead to incorrect inferences.
+The Machine Learning chapter and the Bias and Fairness chapter discuss how analysis errors can lead to bad inferences and suboptimal decision making.
+In fact the whole workflow we depicted in chapter 1 -- and the decisions made along the way -- can contribute to errors.
+In this chapter, we will focus on frameworks that help to detect  errors in our data, highlight in general how errors can lead to incorrect inferences, and discuss some strategies to mititage the inference risk from errors.

 The massive amounts of high-dimensional and unstructured data that have recently become available to social scientists, such as data from social media platforms and micro-data from administrative data sources, bring both new opportunities and new challenges.
 Many of the problems with these types of data are well known (see, for example, the AAPOR report by Japec et al. [@japec2015big]): this data often has selection bias, is incomplete, and erroneous.
 As it is processed and analyzed, new errors can be introduced in downstream operations.